Kojobo/CreativePortfolio/content/portfolio/amabie.md

 ![](/portfolio/amabie_files/amabie_beak.jpg)

-I also like that the pattern gives the beak a more of a 3D vibe.
+I also like that the pattern gives the beak a more 3D look.

 I also considered squid beaks for a moment, instead of a bird beak, but those are mainly internal so you wouldn't be able to see it.